vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ---
 ### Agent-based method
-Boot into a generated Live ISO to run the agents on your node, providing info to the central service
+Boot into a Live ISO and receive host information

 ![host-overview](imgs/host-info.png)